-One important aspect of diabetes to clarify is that it can be different for each person!
-For starters, the different types of diabetes involve different causes, risk factors, treatments, and complications.
+One crucial aspect of diabetes is that it can be different for each person.
+For starters, different types of diabetes involve different causes, risk factors, treatments, and complications.
 Even within each type, the presentation of symptoms and impact on quality of life can vary widely.

 The Juvenile Diabetes Research Foundation (JDRF) fights for Type 1 patients through research, political advocacy, and patient support.
-Their resource center is thorough, well organized, and engaging, and they also provide community through support groups and both online and in-person events.
+Their resource center is thorough, well organized, and engaging, and helps to provide community through support groups, as well as online and in-person events.

 Despite the name, Beyond Type 1 offers support for patients with all types of diabetes.
-The website is easy to access and, although it seeks to engage a younger audience, it contains a vast depth of information and resources for all ages.
-They even have a “Sex, Drugs, and Rock and Roll” section dedicated to topics typically avoided or taboo, yet so important to actually living a full life with diabetes.
+The website is easy to access and although it seeks to engage a younger audience, it contains a vast depth of information and resources for all ages.
+They even have a “Sex, Drugs, and Rock and Roll” section dedicated to topics typically avoided or taboo yet so necessary to actually living a full life with diabetes.

 Note: JDRF and Beyond Type 1 teamed up to create Jesse Was Here, a beautiful resource for family members grieving someone lost to diabetes.

 4. At-home resources to avoid diabetes complications

 Health complications caused by diabetes can be serious, so it’s important to be in frequent contact with your doctor and care team about how to avoid these issues.
 For at-home resources, here are a few helpful tips from the CDC, Mayo Clinic, and American Diabetes Association.

 5. Resource to help fight stigma when diagnosed with diabetes

 The unfortunate reality is that diabetes diagnoses are often met with stigma.
 This thorough resource from DiaTribe (another fantastic organization to check out!) helps break down this stigma, where it comes from, why it is harmful, and how to combat it when you see it.